Milestone-Proposal:Theories on Neural Networks

 What obstacles (technical, political, geographic) needed to be overcome?

 Key computational components of AI were invented at Bell Labs during this time.
 These components remain fundamental building blocks for AI research and implementation today.
+As this was a novel direction started at this time, the principal obstacle was within the technical community itself to illustrate the capabilities of neural networks and benefit.

 What features set this work apart from similar achievements?